 For team discounts, please see our info for teams.
 (It’s so amazing to get your whole product team working together on the copy!)

-11. Do I have to take Fundamentals before taking an advanced course?
+11. Do I have to take Fundamentals before taking a Skills course?

 Nope.
-You can take advanced courses without signing up for Fundamentals.
-That said, your UX writing should be fairly solid before taking an advanced course (rare grammar or spelling errors, some knowledge of basic processes and best practices).
-We’ll expect you to already have a pretty good idea of how design works.
+You can take Skills courses without signing up for Fundamentals or another Essentials course.
+That said, your UX writing should be fairly solid before taking a Skills course (that means, rare grammar or spelling errors, some knowledge of basic UX writing processes and best practices).
+We’ll expect you to already have a pretty good idea of how product design works.

 12. Will I have a portfolio when I complete the course?

 During courses, all students create portfolio-ready UX writing projects.
+It’s up to you to add them to your portfolio, but you’ll be doing portfolio-worthy work.
 The last unit for the UX Writing Fundamentals course includes straightforward instructions on creating a portfolio.
 So, yes!
 With a little work, you will finish with a portfolio.